 PC-lint and PC-lint Plus

 Visual Lint supports the industry standard PC-lint 9.0 C/C++ static analysis tool by Gimpel Software.
 PC-lint will thoroughly check your C/C++ source code for bugs, glitches, inconsistencies, non-portable constructs, and much more, so you can find and fix bugs much more quickly than with traditional debugging techniques.
 It is a command line code analysis tool which can be configured to support a wide variety of compilers and development environments.

 Among the many capabilities of PC-lint and PC-lint Plus are:

 In the 23 years since PC-lint was first released, numerous enhancements have been made to the original product.
 These include major language enhancements such as C++ support in 1993, and also many ground breaking innovations in static analysis.
 PC-lint 9.0 continues this tradition by adding ground breaking capabilities such as analysis of thread behaviour, highly capable variable tracking and support for precompiled headers.

 PC-lint Plus is a sister product to PC-lint which uses the industry standard Clang front end and is designed for the analysis of modern C++ (C++ 11/14/17 and beyond) codebases.
-It is currently in the late stages of beta testing and as such we expect it to be publicly released soon.
-Please contact us for details.
+Please see http://www.gimpel.com/html/index.htm or contact us for details.

 CppCheck is an open source C++ analysis tool, and may therefore be freely downloaded.
 Although not as established as PC-lint, it is evolving rapidly so if you are new to C++ analysis it is definitely worth trying out.

 cpplint.py is the Google C++ Style Checker.
 Although a style checker rather than a static analysis tool, this script complements the Google C++ Style Guide.

 As the style checker is implemented as a Python script, you will need a compatible Python installation (we recommend v2.7) in order to run it.